-Tag archive for: Ademmoos
+Tag Archive for: Ademmoos

-Every five years, a new dean’s office team, composed of associate deans and special advisors, is appointed by the dean to represent him or her in carrying out specific tasks.
-Each year, a student Vice-Dean is appointed by their peers elected to the Management Council to represent them on the Dean’s Office team.
-Following in the footsteps of Florian Mary and Théo Lacoste, Paul-Arthur Valet is now taking on the role of student Vice-Dean and president of Ademmoos.
+Every five years, a new dean’s office team, composed of associate deans and program coordinators, is appointed by the dean to represent the dean in carrying out specific tasks.
+Each year, a student Vice Dean is appointed by peers elected to the Management Council to represent them on the Dean’s Office team.
+Following in the footsteps of Florian Mary and Théo Lacoste, Paul-Arthur Valet has now taken on the role of student Vice Dean and president of Ademmoos.
 Read his interview here: learn about his background and the projects he hopes to implement as part of his role!

-Hello Paul-Arthur, for those who don't know you, could you introduce yourself?
+Hello, Paul-Arthur.
+For those who might not know you, could you please introduce yourself?

 Hello, my name is Paul-Arthur VALET.
 I’m 21 years old and a fourth-year medical student in Nîmes.
 This is the first time the vice dean has come from the Nîmes campus.
 In addition, I am a student representative on the management council and president of ADEMMOOS (the association of student representatives from all programs).
 Although my future specialty changes from one clinical rotation to the next, I plan to become a surgeon.